 My name is Nerida and I am a SSHRC Doctoral Fellow and PhD student in the Department of Gender, Sexuality and Women’s Studies at Simon Fraser University in British Columbia, Canada.
-My work is a critical exploration of marriage that interrogates compulsory monogamy and the economic and social privileging of the romantic dyad.
-Marriage has undergone significant change over the last twenty years, the most notable of which is the formal inclusion of same-sex couples.
-Underscoring this fundamental shift in jurisprudence is an allegiance to the underlying principle of monogamy and the romantic and social ideal that true love is a numeric equation between two partners.
-Within an ongoing history of moral crusades and “moral panics” in Canada, my PhD research considers the colonial roots of Canada’s anti-polygamy laws and how the convergence of Darwinism, colonialism, and the 19thand 20thcentury ideology of social progression created a temporal and geographic ‘otherness’ that allowed claims about marriage practices and sexual mores across cultures to stand in as evolutionary claims (Willey, 2016: 30).
+My doctoral research is a critical exploration of marriage that interrogates compulsory monogamy and the economic and social privileging of the romantic dyad.
+Marriage, as an agent of social control and a colonizing force in Western society, has undergone significant change over the last twenty years resulting in the legal inclusion of same-sex couples.
+Underscoring this fundamental shift is an allegiance to the principles of monogamy and the social ideal that the “natural” building block of society are sexual dyadic partnerships centred on romantic love.
+I am interested in critically exploring the colonial and patriarchal roots of marriage in Canada by challenging the privileging of the romantic dyadic at the expense of those who either by choice or circumstance, do not conform to expectations of “compulsory monogamy” aka “marriage”.